printesoi/docker-github-actions/README.md

 ## Tagging

-Tagging of images can be set manually, left to `github-actions` to automate, or a combination of the both.
+Tagging of images can be set manually, left to `docker-github-actions` to automate, or a combination of the both.

 There are 4 input variables used for tagging